MarkC11235/LII/README.md

 ## **Future Plans**

 1. Make functions allow for typed args
+2. Allow custom user defined types
+    - These will have a base storage type (has to be a built in type) and a super type
+    - The super type will be used before the base type when doing operations between types
+3. Make the syntax for defining operations between types better
+    - Don't use __type field in a map
+    - Allow the operation to be define between any type, not just between the same type
-2. Expand the standard library
+4. Expand the standard library
-3. Remake and reintegrate the jit compiler
+5. Remake and reintegrate the jit compiler

 ## Standard Library Functions